nasa-gibs/worldview/README.md

 *Notes:* This has only been tested on Mac OS X and Windows 8.1.
 Let us know if this works in other environments.

+*Also note:* As documented in [this issue](https://github.com/nasa-gibs/worldview/issues/73), there may be a problem with using Vagrant 1.8.7 and above.
+The current workaround is to downgrade to Vagrant 1.8.6, though we are working to find a better fix.

 Install the following:

 * [VirtualBox](https://www.virtualbox.org)